domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 export default Navbar
 ```

 All we are doing here is creating the markup for a navigation menu.
-Now, let's add the CSS in a mobile first approach.
+Now, let's add the styles in a mobile first approach.

 <div class = "codeTitle">layout/navbar.module.css</div>